Research Lab for Dancers/Movement Artists: Deepening Creative Process

 I am really curious to find out how this research can help keep alive a full palette of creative energies for a dancer and movement artist.
 I want them to thrive in a world and industry that may challenge or dampen one’s core personal drive to express and create.

 The research supports a minimum of 4 people per lab who can commit to the whole series of sessions.
 Depending on availability and resources, the cycle likely lasts for a sequence of 4 – 6 sessions so we can research participants’ processes over time and integrate daily life into the mix.
-The lab takes place in various spaces in London.
+The lab happens in various spaces local to the participants.

 *These labs are for dancers and movement artists, which I mean: individuals for whom movement practice is a focus in their life, who are developing (or starting to develop) their creative approaches to working.